dotansimha/graphql-code-generator-community/README.md

 [![CodeGen](./logo.svg)](https://graphql-code-generator.com)

-# GraphQL Code Generator: Community plugins
+# GraphQL Code Generator: Community plugins (test)

 This repository is owned by the GraphQL Code Generator community and is home to the community
 plugins: